 Medical malpractice is a must when making decisions that affect the health of your client.
 This policy can protect you from claims of negligence, including:

 Even when it's not required, malpractice coverage is a key part of risk management.
-Even the most experienced healthcare providers can make a mistake or be sued for a claim of substandard care, such as misdiagnoses, surgical errors, and medication errors.
+Even the most experienced healthcare providers can make a mistake or be sued for a claim of substandard care, such as misdiagnoses, surgical mistakes, and medication errors.

 Malpractice insurance is a type of professional liability insurance.
 While the terms are often used interchangeably, they’re not exactly the same.